 1987 through 1991 Grand Champion in Masters Point Fighting (Kumite).

-Have recently referred, judged, and worked as a timekeeper for the California State Athletic Commission for both Muay Thai and Kickboxing events.
+Has referred, judged, and worked as a timekeeper for the California State Athletic Commission for both Muay Thai and Kickboxing events.